-Need Using the DNS client embedded in the modem in order to use symbolic names instead of IP addresses.
-Description The DNS servers available on the Internet or within an Intranet are used to resolve a symbolic hostname (like mail.domain.com) into an IP address (192.168.255.250).
+This example shows how to use the DNS client embedded in the modem in order to use symbolic names instead of IP addresses.

+Description: The DNS servers available on the Internet or within an Intranet are used to resolve a symbolic hostname (like mail.domain.com) into an IP address (192.168.255.250).
 DNS provides a means of using user-friendly and easy to remember names for email, TCP, FTP servers rather than using the standard IP addressing format.
 Moreover these servers can switch to a different IP addressed destination without requiring any change on the symbolic name configuration.

-Configuration Primary DNS AT# The IP address of the primary DNS server must be stored in dotted decimal notation (xxx.xxx.xxx).
+Primary DNS The IP address of the primary DNS server must be stored in dotted decimal notation (xxx.xxx.xxx).
 This address is generally provided with your ISP subscription.
 Note: the modem does not currently offer the possibility to get this address during PPP negotiation.
-DNSSERV1 Secondary DNS AT# The IP address of the secondary (backup) DNS server must be stored in dotted decimal notation (xxx.xxx.xxx).
+AT#DNSSERV1 Secondary DNS The IP address of the secondary (backup) DNS server must be stored in dotted decimal notation (xxx.xxx.xxx).
 This parameter is optional for running the DNS service but provides better reliability of this service (providing a secondary source of DNS resolution if the primary source fails for some reason).
 This address is generally provided with your ISP subscription.
 The modem does not currently offer the possibility to get this address during PPP negotiation.
+AT#DNSSERV2

-DNSSERV2 Operation Error codes Whenever the modem is unable to reach the primary DNS server or when the primary DNS server informs the modem that it can't resolve a symbolic hostname into an IP address, the modem then automatically tries to contact the secondary DNS server.
+Whenever the modem is unable to reach the primary DNS server or when the primary DNS server informs the modem that it can't resolve a symbolic hostname into an IP address, the modem then automatically tries to contact the secondary DNS server.
 Whenever the modem can't reach the secondary DNS server or when the secondary DNS server informs the modem that it can't resolve a symbolic name into an IP address, a '#CME ERROR: 38027' message is sent on the serial port.
-Note In the case of network conne DNSSERV2. (provided, the I GPRS, the DNS server addresses are provided by the GPRS operator on successful oction of the module.
-The addresses provided are used in place of DNSSERV1 and The DNS address parameters are not updated for display purposes).
-If no addresses are DNSSERV1 and DNSSERV2 parameter addresses are used as in GSM.